Fortress looks to seize Moceri’s Loop office tower with $57M debt

 An eviction fight with coworking company Firmspace over its 35,000-square-foot lease wrapped up earlier this year with a $1.2 million judgment for the landlord.
 Now the 20-story building is just 50 percent leased, according to a report by its lender from last month, collated by Morningstar Credit.

-It’s likely to have a buyer by the end of the year, as its lender angles to seize the property through a deed in lieu of foreclosure before $57 million in debt backed by the building matures in December, loan data shows.
+It’s likely to have a new owner by the end of the year, as its lender angles to seize the property through a deed in lieu of foreclosure before $57 million in debt backed by the building matures in December, loan data shows.

 Moceri, co-founder of Convergint Technologies, and representatives of Thomas Roszak Architecture, which partnered with Moceri on the project, didn’t return requests for comment.
 An attorney for the developer’s ownership LLC also didn’t return a request for comment.
 The Chicago-based firm Moceri + Roszak has developed apartment buildings previously, but 145 South Wells was its debut office project.